TheBoonAI/scrounger/README.md

 instructions for deploying in the two most common scenarios.

 ### Prerequisites
-- Zorroa API Key with "Assets Read" permission - [API Key Instructions](https://zorroa.gitbook.io/zmlp/getting-started/quick-start/python-zvi-client#get-api-key)
+- Boon AI API Key with "Assets Read" permission - [API Key Instructions](https://zorroa.gitbook.io/zmlp/getting-started/quick-start/python-zvi-client#get-api-key)

 ## Cloud Deployment
 We suggest using Digital Ocean to get up and running with the